paritytech/research/docs/Polkadot/economics/4-gamification.md

 On the other hand, incentivizing only positive election outcomes could lead members to become overly conservative, proposing only safe, likely-to-win ideas while neglecting provocative but potentially beneficial proposals.
 The best strategy, therefore, is to design a mix of different NFTs, where the positive weighting of each individual NFTs is less pronounced, allowing room for a broader range of behaviors.

 In addition, the proposed NFTs should incorporate important key insights from social science research, as mentioned above.
-For example, some NFTs could include preventive measures against *groupthink*, while others could be designed to leverage *Loss-Aversion*.
+For example, some NFTs could include preventive measures against *groupthink*, while others could be designed to leverage *loss aversion*.

 ### Achievements (static)